 I would actually sacrifice more than that.
 And we did.

 Even in the parking lot, we were immediately struck by dozens of people dressed in the traditional colorful garb.
 The dress was elaborate and exquisite.
 It made my typical black attire look drab in comparison.
 And the children were absolutely precious.

 A large centered tent was where all the major action happened, namely the dancing which included a fierce competition in the the fancy feather and shawl dance.

-Many of the Native American dances rival the passion of the flamenco in Spain.
+Many of the Native American dances rival the passion of the flamenco in Barcelona.

 You are mesmerized by their speed, intensity and the expressions on their faces.
 And it is just one more shimmy that I will probably never master.

 The drums pounded specifically to match the dance being performed.
 They were so powerful that I stood before them for several minutes, with an entranced stare.
 It was the combination of the hammering, energy and chanting that made it so enthralling.

 Feathers and vibrant colors seemed to be the general theme when it came to the attire.
 The feather in the females hair represent their current relationship status, one for single and two for married.